 Silicone molds work well too.
 These come in fun shapes and sizes like this flower mold (similar to the one used for this soaps in this post).

 Do you love lavender?
-Dried or fresh lavender makes a perfect addition.
+Dried lavender or even fresh lavender makes a perfect addition.

 Roses?
-Dried or fresh rose petals work beautifully.
+Dried rose petals or even fresh rose petals work beautifully.

 Plant powders will double as natural colorants.
 Turmeric, for example, turns the soap a lovely orange while adding skin nourishing qualities.
 Spirulina powder makes a lovely green.
 Ground oatmeal offers a nice exfoliating quality.
 Himalayan pink salt adds a nice pink hue.